-CPP payments are paid out monthly and twelve times in a calendar year.
 The Canada Pension Plan (CPP) is open to all residents of Canada except those who reside in the province of Quebec.
 Quebec offers its residents a special pension plan known as the Quebec Pension Plan.
-There are various pension plans in Canada including the Canada Pension Plan (CPP) and other Registered Pension Plan (RPP).
+There are various pension plans in Canada including the Canada Pension Plan (CPP), Old Age Security Pension (OAS) and Registered Pension Plan (RPP).

 The Canada Pension Plan (CPP) is a retirement pension benefit that is paid by the Canadian Government to eligible individuals.
 The money paid is determined by how much you have contributed during your years of employment and how long the contributions were made for.